Islington North in the 2024 United Kingdom general election: Campaign

 The Green Party in the constituency decided to make the election "as boring as possible".

 The Conservative and Labour candidates refused to take part in a hustings on healthcare, forcing its cancellation.
-Praful Nargund, the Labour candidate, kept a low profile during the campaign and restricted his media interviews to a small handful.
+Labour candidate Praful Nargund kept a low profile during the campaign and restricted his media interviews to a small handful.

 On 19 June, Alison McGarry, the chairperson of the Islington North CLP, resigned after being spotted campaigning for Corbyn.
 On 28 June, leading members of the Islington North Labour Party signed a letter announcing they were resigning, or willing to be expelled, to campaign for Jeremy Corbyn, stating they were "denied the right to choose our own candidate".
 Signatories of the letter including McGarry, two vice chairs, an assistant secretary and constituency secretary.

-Because of the unusual nature of the Islington North election, in mid-June data journalist Ell Folan attempted to raise £7000 via crowdfunding to pay for a local poll of voting intentions.
+Because of the unusual nature of the Islington North election, in mid-June crowdfunding paid for a local poll of voting intentions.
 The campaign was successful, and the poll was released on 25 June, putting Labour on a 14-point lead over Corbyn.

 A few days before election day, Corbyn was reported to be having difficulty getting the message out that he was standing as an Independent and not the Labour Party candidate, though it was claimed he and his supporters had visited 25–30,000 addresses in the constituency.

 Nargund visited Whittington Hospital in the last week of the campaign, meeting senior staff.
 He pledged to step back from his business activities if he was elected as MP.